stefanlyew/vsndjango/README.md

 ### Known Issues
-If you are receiving and error on "./manage.py import": this is probably because of carriage return differences between unix and mac make sure to convert CRLF to LF for the file vsn_data.csv
+If you are receiving and error on "./manage.py import": this is probably because of carriage return differences between unix and mac please make sure to convert CRLF to LF for the file vsn_data.csv

 ### Areas for improvement, ideas for version 2, etc.
-I would like to learn how to write tests for Python

 The VSN number applied to each vehicle by each manufacturer will be in a variety of different formats.
 We will need to extend the VSNDataParser into classes that can handle each manufacturer separately.
 Different VSN's mean different things to each manufacturer.

+Would like to have test coverage for this project.